sabio-engineering/cookbook-dvelp/handbook/information-security/cryptographic-controls-policy.md

 ## Sharing sensitive documentation

 Sharing sensitive information or documentation is very commonly done in our daily routine.
-To avoid capturing any information by 3rd parties we recommend to send sensitive documentation as password-protected zip file.
+To avoid any 3rd parties capturing sensitive information we recommend sending sensitive documentation as password-protected zip files.
 The password should be sent in another channel.
 For example if the zip file was sent through Slack, the password should be passed through email.
 In this way all files will be encrypted and not available for reading by 3rd parties.

 ### Ownership